 lib_dsp and there seen some xC code, but the

 lib_dsp mostly contains .s assembly code (which the assembler uses).
 I am still at generation X2 and using the obsoleted xTIMEcomposer 14.4.1.
 I still haven’t needed to relate to the dual issue instruction bundling which started with X2.
 I have read and written some about the X3, which they also call xcore.ai (hardware manual here).
-And the XTC Tools I have only tasted a little, even if I now use Microsoft Visual Studio Code (VSCode) for 90% of my editing these days.
+And the XTC Tools I have only tested a little, even if I now use Microsoft Visual Studio Code (VSCode) for 90% of my editing these days.
 I love it, even if it isn’t as folded as I’d like (Wishes for a folding editor).
-The Inmos F and later the WinF that I used for my occam files in the nineties left a scar in my view of what a program editor should be.
+The Inmos F and later the WinF that I used for my occam files in the nineties left a diamond in my view of what a program editor should be.

 Anyhow, I haven’t really related to the instruction set of the xcore.
 But I have felt its grandeur.
 I did list some points at 141:[xCore instruction set].
 I did do some assembly coding early on in my career, but I soon left it for PL/M-51, and “soon” means early eighties.